WICG/scheduling-apis/explainers/security-privacy-questionnaire-post-task.md

 <sup>1</sup>Another possibility is the UA chose to not run any tasks, e.g. it
 may have throttled the site.

-> 10. Do feautres in this specification enable new script execution/loading
+> 10. Do features in this specification enable new script execution/loading
 >     mechanisms?

 No. Note that this API requires a function, and does **not** support the